 10. Brooke Not On A Diet

-For many the word ‘diet’ sparks negative connotations.
+For many, the word ‘diet’ sparks negative connotations.
 Brooke is one such person.
 Her blog about a midwest gal who has successfully lost over 170 pounds is aptly named.
-From binge eating 2 dozen cookies in 24 hours and weighing in at 327.6 pounds, Brook changed her eating approach to home cooking unprocessed foods and started exercising.
+From binge eating 2 dozen cookies in 24 hours and weighing in at 327.6 pounds, Brook changed her eating approach to home-cooking unprocessed foods and started exercising.
 Follow her inspirational journey from overweight to ‘bikini wearer’ at brookenotonadiet.com

 11. Brooklyn Fit Chick

 Margo is the brains behind Brooklynfitchick.com.
-She writes about fitness, health and paleo living alongside loosely related topics such as music and pop culture.
+She writes about fitness, health, and paleo living alongside loosely related topics such as music and pop culture.
 A certified Personal Trainer and Group Fitness instructor Margo is also an ambassador for Sweaty Betties, Fit Mapped, and Fit Approach.

 Michelle Berger’s body had been ravaged by four kids in just four short years.
-Just 12 months later Michelle, known by many as ‘buff mother’, transformed her body to win several NPC figure competition titles.
+Just 12 months later Michelle, known by many as a ‘buff mother’, transformed her body to win several NPC figure competition titles.
 Her website Buffmother.com aims to help other mothers with their transformations and to forever debunk the myth of the ‘mommy body’.

 14. Carrots ‘N’ Cake

-Carrots ‘N’ Cake is where 36 year old Tina from Massachusetts shares her passion for food, fitness and healthy living.
-Tina believes in moderation, and that so called ‘bad’ foods can still be part of a balanced nutritional plan.
-As a new mom Tina has learned to balance limited time and energy with a healthy lifestyle and enjoys sharing quick workout plans and simple yet healthy meal options.
+Carrots ‘N’ Cake is where 36-year-old Tina from Massachusetts shares her passion for food, fitness, and healthy living.
+Tina believes in moderation, and that so-called ‘bad’ foods can still be part of a balanced nutritional plan.
+As a new mom, Tina has learned to balance limited time and energy with a healthy lifestyle and enjoys sharing quick workout plans and simple yet healthy meal options.

 15. Confessions Of A Fitness Instructor

 Diane Carbonell is a weight loss success story.
 She lost 158 pounds and has kept it off for 18 years despite facing several challenges along the way.
-Diane is author of the book 150 Pound Gone Forever and blogs about a variety of topics relating to weight management including her ‘Fit To The Finish’ approach.
+Diane is the author of the book 150 Pound Gone Forever and blogs about a variety of topics relating to weight management including her ‘Fit To The Finish’ approach.